Muhammed-Zain/Counter-Project/README.md

 # Counter-Project
-This is a program written in html,css and javascript to display a web app capable of increasing numbers or decreasing them.
+This is a program written in html,css and javascript to display a web app capable of increasing, decreasing and reseting the number count